-- MTO 1: To prepare a County Mobility Plan that addresses the long term mobility needs of communities and businesses in the county.
-The Plan should address urban and rural transport issues, the integration of transport modes and public transport connections between key settlements of the county, including the primary growth towns. - MTO 2: To prepare a Strategic Land Use and Transportation Study for: - North East Kildare including the Metropolitan area towns of Leixlip, Maynooth, Celbridge and Kilcock; and - (b) The central towns of Naas, Newbridge, Kilcullen, Kildare Town and Clane;
+- MTO 1 Prepare a County Mobility Plan that addresses the long term mobility needs of communities and businesses in the county.
+The plan should address urban and rural transport issues, the integration of transport modes and public transport connections between key settlements of the county, including the primary growth towns. - MTO 2 Prepare a Strategic Land Use and Transportation Study for: - (a) North East Kildare including the Metropolitan area towns of Leixlip, Maynooth, Celbridge and Kilcock; and - (b) The central towns of Naas, Newbridge, Kilcullen, Kildare Town and Clane;